kaanaksit/odak/docs/course/visual_perception.md

 -->

-### Closing remarks
-As we dive deeper into light and color perception, it becomes evident that the task of replicating the natural spectrum of colors in technology is still an evolving journey.
-This exploration into the nature of color sets the stage for a deeper examination of how our biological systems perceive color and how technology strives to emulate that perception.

-??? tip end "Consider revisiting this chapter"
-    Remember that you can always revisit this chapter as you progress with the course and as you need it.
-    This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) in the future or other experts in the field.

 !!! warning end "Reminder"
     We host a Slack group with more than 300 members.
     This Slack group focuses on the topics of rendering, perception, displays and cameras.